LGRENDON/LGRENDON.github.io/src/content/pages/contact.md

   description: Get in touch through email or social media!
 Let me know how I can help.
 ---

 Thank you for reaching out!
-Whether you have a question, more and detaioled information, I'm all ears.
+Whether you have a question, more and detailed information, I'm all ears.
 Feel free to get in touch through any of the methods below:

 _Email:_
 Feel free to drop me an email at [luis.rendon.tapia@gmail.com](mailto:luis.rendon.tapia@gmail.com), and I'll do my best to respond as soon as possible.